rnleach/findfire/README.md

 showclusters only selects clusters that are within the given start and end times, wheres showfires selects any fire that overlaps the start and end times.

+## singlefire

+Select a single fire based on its identification fire_id value (perhaps by viewing output from showfires) and output all clusters that eventually contributed to that fire in a KMZ file.